Huntington station (LIRR): Station layout

 The station has two high-level side platforms, each 12 cars long.
 Both through trains and terminating trains use either platform, with designations noted in the branch timetable.
 Transfers between diesel and electric trains are generally made on the same platform, with a five-to-ten minute buffer in between the arrival of an electric train and departure of a diesel train (or vice versa).

 East of the station is a 24-car-long storage siding.
 Electrification ends about 600 ft west of Lake Road, so all electric trains that terminate here are stored on the siding.
 The LIRR had plans to build an electric equipment maintenance facility there, but the project was canceled due to community opposition.

+Station artwork

 The station boasts a series of 19 stained glass panels that can be viewed from the platform.
-They were created as part of the Metropolitan Transportation Authority's Arts for Transit program by artist Joe Zucker, who is from East Hampton.
+They were created as part of the Metropolitan Transportation Authority's Arts for Transit program by East Hampton artist Joe Zucker.
 The panels are called For My Grandfather Noye Pride, a Locomotive Engineer, and make up a 115-foot depiction of a flatbed train carrying items familiar to Long Island including lobsters, whales, ducks and boats.
 The panels were created using 8,000 pieces of glass.